 Private Criminal Investigations

-The hiring of a private investigator for private criminal investigations is sometimes necessary when caught up in or accused of an act of crime, whether personally or through business.
-The usual process of reporting a crime is done through the local police agencies or law enforcement, who are then obliged to start an investigation based on someone’s statement to them.
+Using a private investigator for criminal investigations is sometimes necessary when caught up in or accused of a crime, whether personally or through business.
+The usual process of reporting a crime is done through the local police agencies or law enforcement, who are then obliged to start a formal investigation.

-Using a private investigator for criminal investigations can give the victim (a person or entity of whom the crime was committed against) better control.
+Using a private investigator's services for criminal investigations can give the victim (a person or entity of whom the crime was committed against) better control.
 Here are some reasons a private criminal investigator may be hired instead of using the police:

 - A corporate business wants to investigate a crime internally so as not to harm their public reputation and cause their market share price to drop.

-- The crime may be too petty for police to commit too many resources to fully investigate it, due to budgets and/or the limited potential of a criminal charge being brought against the criminal.
+- The crime may be too petty for police to commit too many resources to fully investigate it, due to budgets and/or the limited potential of a criminal charge being brought against the criminal once found.

 Law enforcement and police do have their restrictions, such as manpower and budgets, and therefore have to prioritize cases on the severity of the crime committed and if it's in the public's interest to fully investigate it.
-The police are more likely to spend resources investigating a homicide and less likely to spend much time on a simple retail theft - that’s where hiring a private investigator for a criminal case comes in.
+The police are more likely to spend resources investigating a homicide and less likely to spend much time on a petty theft - that’s where using the services of a criminal case private investigator comes in.

-Crime investigations carried out by private investigators are paid for by the individual or company that hires them and is not a public service, as with police investigations.
-The cost of a private criminal investigation is usually substantially more than other low-key investigation services.
+Crime investigation services carried out by private investigators are paid for by the individual or company that hires them and is not a public service, as with police investigations.
+The cost of a private investigation relating to crime is usually substantially more than other low-key investigation services.

 Types of Private Criminal Investigations

 Considering how many laws there are and the potential of breaking one – knowingly or unknowingly – can give you some idea of how many types of crimes there are.
-So, without pulling out the criminal statute books, here are some of the main crimes a private criminal investigation can cover and what you can hire a private investigator for:
+These are some of the main crimes a private investigation service can cover:

 - Theft and fraud investigations